TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 ];
 ```

-And we need to update our `create_user.ejs` view to render these errors.
+And we need to update our `createUser.ejs` view to render these errors.
 Let's create a new partial.
 Inside the `views` folder, create a new folder called `partials` and inside it, create `errors.ejs`:

 ```ejs
 <!-- views/partials/errors.ejs -->